saurabh260120/edgeai-gst-apps-defect-detection/README.md

 * **configs**:  Added a new config file "defect_detection.yaml"

 **The code changes done to add post-processing logic for Calculating Percentage defect can be found in this** [commit](https://github.com/saurabh260120/edgeai-gst-apps-defect-detection/commit/59126d5776e08a354c2f30f94df8ecb8d4aa8735).

+## Optimizing Model For ARM Devices

+Running a trained model from edgeAI model maker on ARM device may have poor performance in terms of inference time.
+These model could be slow.
+So to improve the inference time we can do Quantization of the **onnx model**.

+[ONNX Quantization](https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html) is the process of reducing the precision of the weights and activations in an ONNX model, with minimal losses in accuracy.

+There are two ways to represent quantized ONNX models :
+1. Operator-oriented (QOperator)
+2. Tensor-oriented (QDQ; Quantize and DeQuantize)

+Both can be tried and chosen according to the results. **QOperator** gives for better result than QDQ for TI devices.
+More Datails about the ONNX Quantization can be found out at [https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html](https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html) .

+Refer these [end-to-end-examples](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/quantization/image_classification/cpu) for ONNX Runtime Quantization Example and script for quantization.
+To run the given script few parameter needs to be changes according to your model.
+Refer [THIS](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/quantization/quantize.py)  to know more about the parameters for the quantization.

+**NOTE :** To Run the QOperator Quantization model on the target , `onnxruntime` python library may needs to be updated to newer version. `onnxruntime 1.15` worked for me.
+If QOperator Quantized model is giving some operator error.
+Uninstall the current version of `onnxruntime` and try with higher version.